-- RPA is the formal acknowledgement of applicant's intent to request reimbursement from the FEMA Public Assistance Program. - RPAs must be completed and submitted electronically in Grants Portal within 30 days of declaration (August 26, 2022).
+- RPA is the formal acknowledgement of applicant's intent to request reimbursement from the FEMA Public Assistance Program. - RPAs must be completed and submitted electronically in Grants Portal by June 23, 2024.

 Public Assistance Program Delivery

 The Public Assistance Delivery Model has four phases, each with its own objective.
 Breaking the model up into phases allows for greater transparency and tracking of Applicants' grants.